Dalio's All Weather Portfolio

 So what does this mean for you?
 Well, it really depends on your appetite for risk, your need for growth, and your timeframe for when you'll need the money.
 The greatest feature of the All Weather Portfolio is its stability.
 For someone nearing retirement who intends to draw on their portfolio within the next 5 years, there are worse ways to invest your money.
 But for someone who is primarily concerned with growing their assets, it may not be a good fit.
 (As always, don't just base your decisions off this one article.
 I really encourage you to engage a knowledgeable professional who knows your situation.)

-To wrap up this discussion on portfolio construction, my bias is to own great businesses for the long run.
-I believe fundamentally in that process of value creation.
-The reasons to deviate from that are usually to manage an upcoming cash need, whether retirement living expenses, purchasing a home, or starting a new business.
-After all, while stocks are the long-term winners, they've had some pretty bumpy years along the way.
-You want to make sure those bumps don't throw you off your goals, which is what Dalio's portfolio does (arguably too much so).
+To wrap up this discussion on portfolio construction, stocks are the long-term winners, but have had some bumpy years along the way.
+You want to make sure those bumps don't throw you off your goals, which is what Dalio's portfolio does (arguably at the expense of long term growth).
 My own solution to this problem, rather than a one-size-fits-all approach, is to make sure the portfolio and financial plan are designed uniquely for each individual client to promote progress towards their long term goals, while preparing for the risks and opportunities of their unique situation.
-They hold cash for specific needs, not just for the sake of maintaining arbitrary allocations.
+I think it makes sense to hold cash, bonds, and gold for specific needs, not just for the sake of maintaining pre-decided allocations.